 A common Tri-Council application form is available on the respective granting websites.
 This form must be used to apply for the CGS-FSS supplements.
 Please submit a hard or electronic copy with original signature to GPS.

 - An outline of the intended research activities during the study period abroad (maximum 2 pages).
 See agency website for important detailed requirements of this document.

 - The agency specific consent form(s) with original signature(s).

-Required letters directly to GPS:
+Supervisor letters should be sent directly to GPS:

 - A letter from your CGS or Vanier CGS research supervisor detailing their support for your research study period abroad and confirming that your proposed research aligns with the research from your CGS award (maximum one page) with original signature.